Third Party Funding

 20/Apr/2021, 11:47 AM, Authored by Hiroo Advani & Chaiti Desai

-In about a span of decade, dispute funding or litigation funding or now more commonly known as Third Party Funding (‘TPF’) is no longer just restricted to common law jurisdictions but it has gained much spotlight in international litigation and commercial arbitration, albeit high risk.
+In about a span of a decade, dispute funding or litigation funding or now more commonly known as Third Party Funding (‘TPF’) is no longer just restricted to common law jurisdictions but has gained much spotlight in international litigation and commercial arbitration, albeit high risk.